What is a holdout?

 - If there are any existing features that are already gated, you can select those gates at the bottom to make sure they respect the holdout moving forward.

-Click create, and you are DONE!
-Now, when you look at a Feature Gate that has a holdout applied to it, the holdout will show at the top like this
+Click Save Changes to finalize the setup, but you can always come back and add new gates/experiments to the holdout later if you need to.
+When you looking at a Feature Gate or Experiment that has a holdout applied to it, the holdout will show at the top like this:

 How can I analyze my holdout group?

 In order to actually analyze a holdout, you would need to collect data over a long period of time.
-Don't worry - we have some demo companies set up which have been using Statsig for some time.
+Don't worry - we have some demo companies set up which have been using Statsig for a while.
 Let's take a look at one of their holdouts.

 Step 1.
 Log in to the demo account Go to statsig.com/demo and complete the captcha